jython/jython/README.txt

-Welcome to Jython 2.7b4
+Welcome to Jython 2.7rc1
 =======================

-This is the fourth beta release of the 2.7 version of Jython.
+This is the first release candidate of the 2.7 version of Jython.
 Thanks to Amobee (http://www.amobee.com/) for sponsoring this release.
 Thanks to all who contribute to Jython.

-Jython 2.7b4 includes many bug fixes and code stabilization in prep for release candidates.
+Jython 2.7rc1 includes many bug fixes and code stabilization in prep for release candidates.

-As a beta release we are concentrating on bug fixing and stabilizion for a production release.

 Please see the NEWS file for detailed release notes.